djepar/CoursGenInfo/OS/PowerUser/softwareDistribution.md

 Fat32 works with Windows, Linux and MacOS

 ## Disk Anatomy
-A store device can be split into partition.
+"A store device can be split into partition. "
-A partition is the piece of a disk tha tyou can manage.
+"A partition is the piece of a disk tha tyou can manage. " "To add a filesystem to a disk, first you need to create a partition."

+It's possible to add different filesystems on different partitions of the same disk.

+"When you format a filesystem on a partition, it becomes a volume."

+Partition table : tells the OS how the disk is partitioned.
+Two mains partition table schemes : Master Boot Record (MBR) and GUID Partition Table(GPT)

+MBR : Max 2TB of volume size, mostly on Microsoft, only 4 Partitions GPT : becoming the new standard : 2TB or greater, one type of partition and unlimited nbr of partitions.

+Windows : Disk Partitioning and Formatting a Filesystem Using the GUI : Disk Management

+PS : `Diskpart`
+Then list disk
+To wipe a disk : clena